-Using these few easy steps listed below, you should be able to prevent any bad experiences and in the event that you do have a ‘bad deal’, our admin are on hand for you to contact, so that we can investigate the matter for you.
+Using these few easy steps listed below, you should be able to prevent any bad experiences and in the event that you do have a ‘bad deal’, our admin is on hand for you to contact, so that we can investigate the matter for you.

-In order to make use of this method of valuing your items you will need to have access to an Ebay account.
+In order to make use of this method of valuing your items you will need to have access to an eBay account.

 3) When you are happy that your ‘search results’ are finding the item that you wish to value, select the advanced tab to the right of the search and tick sold or completed listings.

 The prices items sell for can be quite varied – This method of valuing your items will then show how much the item that you have is generally selling for and or whether it sold at all.
 I then find it best to look at a few sold prices and work out the average price that they sold for.

-BUYING & SELLING Paying for coins is easy, there are a number of ways but one of the most popular ways is to use Paypal.
+Paying for coins is easy, there are a number of ways but one of the most popular ways is to use Paypal.

 But be prepared to pay a little extra in Paypal Commission You can work out how much here.
 If you are unsure of anyone that you intend to deal with this is the best option.

 Once you are satisfied that the person you are dealing with is genuine, you may want to lose the commission charge and opt for the friends and family option.
 This method is not as safe but is the cheaper and preferred option for most collectors.

-Postal Orders Better and safer than sending cash through the post.
+Better and safer than sending cash through the post.
 Go to your local Post Office to get one.

 This is not recommended but people do it.
 Money is not covered when being sent through the post unless you send via special delivery.

-Inbox/Private Messages It is very important to keep all your messages as you never know when you need to refer back to them in the future.
+It is very important to keep all your messages as you never know when you need to refer back to them in the future.

 Most of the time, If you are sending a single coin, you will be able to use a standard envelope.
 You need to ensure that the packing you use is not too thick as it could mean the price difference between a small envelope and a large one.
 If you are sending more coins than you can lay flat and evenly in a standard envelope, use a padded jiffy bag and or bubble wrap or anything that will disguise what it is you are sending.
-Personally I prefer to then wrap the entire package in strong tape to avoid any tears or cuts.
+Personally, I prefer to then wrap the entire package in strong tape to avoid any tears or cuts.
 Check out this page for more details.

 2) Make sure you get Proof of Posting.
 When you post items by recorded or special delivery you will be given a receipt with your tracking number on it.
 But if you are posting First or Second class you will not automatically get a receipt.
 You are by law entitled to Proof of Posting, so do not be shy and ask your postmaster for it and they have to oblige.
 Some of you may ask the question, ‘is it worth sending recorded/special?’ instead ask yourself ‘is it worth losing in the post?’.

 It only takes one dishonest person who notices that you have sent your item without it being recorded to say that they have not received their goods and if you do not have Proof of Postage, you may find yourself having to replace them.

 3) Always put a return address on your packaging in case it does not reach its destination.
-If you do not do this your package could end up sitting in a sorting office somewhere for ever more.
+If you do not do this your package could end up sitting in a sorting office somewhere forever more.

 Ultimately, when trading, please use your common sense, Keep your messages, proofs of postage and receipts for your postage costs and stay ahead of the game.